merrvve/eva/src/content/pages/colophon/index.md

 ## Organization

-CRIV is powered by Associazione per la Voce e il Corpo (Association for Voice and Body), a non-profit organization founded in Bologna in 2024 that operates in the field of education and cultural production.
+CRIV is powered by **Associazione per la Voce e il Corpo** (*Association for Voice and Body*), a non-profit organization founded in Bologna in 2024 that operates in the field of education and cultural production.
 The association oversees the Center's activities from an administrative point of view.

-While CRIV's activities are open to both members and non-members of the Association, we warmly invite you to consider joining.
+While CRIV's activities are open to both members and non-members of the Association, we warmly invite you to consider [**joining**](join).
 Please note that students and teachers participating in our programs are required to become members.

 ## Current Board